mobialia/jmini3d-vr-demo/readme.md

 JMini3d VR Demo
 ===============
-This is a simple Android VR (Virtual Reality) demo using:
+This is a simple Android Virtual Reality (VR) demo for Google Cardboard using:

 * Google VR SDK for Android (https://developers.google.com/vr/android/)
 * JMini3d: a 3d library for Android and GWT (https://github.com/albertoruibal/jmini3d)